ukparliament/ontologies/meta/weeknotes/2023/03/index.md

 Not all the work is quite done.
 In the interests of strapping on braces and tightening belts, Librarians Jayne and [Ayseha](https://mastodon.me.uk/@askalibrarylady) are currently checking that all the right [routes](https://ukparliament.github.io/ontologies/procedure/procedure-ontology#d4e164) point to all the right [steps](https://ukparliament.github.io/ontologies/procedure/procedure-ontology#d4e175).
 Four component maps are now considered checked, five to go.
 Not a job to be envied.
 Poor loves.

-Thanks are due to both Journal Office Jane and [Table Office Matt](https://twitter.com/MattKorris).
+Thanks are due to Journal Office Jane, Legislation Office Philipp and [Table Office Matt](https://twitter.com/MattKorris).
 Without whom, etc.

 ## Collecting steps